Fall Into Your Routine: 6 Healthy Grab-N-Go Breakfast Ideas

 - Salt: 1/8 teaspoon salt will round out the flavors

 To make: Pour oatmeal packet into large mug or bowl, add 2/3 cup hot water, stir and let sit for 3 minutes.

 Recipe #2: Greek Yogurt Parfaits

 Yogurt cups are a quick breakfast, but they can get old day after day.
-What’s more, a simple cup of yogurt lacks fiber (which helps keep you full longer) and the vitamins and nutrients that fresh fruit provides.
+A store-bought cup of yogurt lacks fiber, but add nuts and fruits and suddenly you’re getting vitamins and nutrients and fiber.
+Fiber keeps you feeling fuller longer.
 To get all that goodness, make layered parfaits in mason jars (they won’t leak) the night before, and you’ve got yourself a grab-n-go treat!

 To make: In a 1-pint mason jar, stack as many layers as you like: